mobilepadawan/Speakit-JS/README.md

 ## How to contribute

-We haven't a solid program about how to contribute with SpeakitJS library but we can invite you to send your comments and suggestions opening an issue space in this Repository.
-We evaluate them and plan how to implement if you comments will be helpful for the maintaning process of this library.
+We invite you to send your comments and suggestions opening an issue space in this Repository.
+We will evaluate them and plan how to implement if you comments are helpful for the maintaning process of this library.

 ## License